Pretty Cure: Main series

+Adaptations

 Films

-Beginning with Pretty Cure Max Heart, each television series has received a theatrical animated film based on the series, with Max Heart receiving two films.
-Starting in March 2009, crossover films featuring characters from multiple series have been released annually, with 12 crossover films released to date.
-The eleventh crossover film, Hugtto!
-PreCure Futari wa Pretty Cure: All Stars Memories, has been awarded the Guinness World Records title for "Most Magical Warriors in an Anime Film", with a total number of 55 Cures with speaking roles.
+Starting in 2005, Beginning with Pretty Cure Max Heart, each television series has received a theatrical animated film based on the series, with Max Heart receiving two films.

+Starting in 2009, crossover films featuring characters from multiple series have been released annually, with 14 crossover films released to date.
+The eleventh crossover film, Hug!
+Precure♡Pretty Cure: All Stars Memories, has been awarded the Guinness World Records title for "Most Magical Warriors in an Anime Film", with a total number of 55 Cures with speaking roles.